Table of Contents

 Raul Martinez was a culinary pioneer when he opened the country’s first taco truck in East Los Angeles, but Korean Chef Roy Choi deserves credit for much of LA’s food truck craze after opening Kogi BBQ in 2008.
 More than a decade later, the city’s food truck scene is hotter than ever.

+For food travelers, exploring the food truck scene is one of the best things to do in LA.
 If you play your cards right, you can travel the culinary world by eating at popular Los Angles food trucks.
 Start your ‘travels’ at Kogi BBQ (Korean), Tacos Leo (Mexican) and India Jones Chow (India).
-For many, exploring the food truck scene is one of the best things to do in LA.

 4 – Indulge in Sweet Treats